 The 8th Wonder of the World

 At INVESTERA, we believe that everyone is capable of understanding finance lingo and we want to demystify the jargon.
-Let’s kickoff with a word that gets thrown around a lot is “compound interest”.
+Let’s kickoff with a concept that gets thrown around a lot, “compound interest”.

-You’ve likely heard many references to “compound interest” whether from a bank or a newscaster..but people rarely pause and take the time to explain it.
+You’ve likely heard references to “compound interest”..but people rarely pause and take the time to explain it.
 Maybe you kinda know what it is but wouldn’t be confident in explaining it.
 So, let’s get clear on what it is.

 Allegedly, Albert Einstein called compound interest the eighth wonder of the world.
 “He who understands it, earns it ... he who doesn't ... pays it.”